chocolateplatform/xamarin-android-chocolate-sample/README.md

   - Chocolate, AdMob, AdColony, AppLovin, Amazon, Criteo, Unity Ads

 BUILD INSTRUCTIONS:
+1) Git clone this repo.
-If you want to build the project via git clone, you will need to add all package dependencies manually via NuGet package manager in Visual Studio.
-This is because the packages directory was not pushed to git since these are mostly binary dll files.
+2) In Visual Studio 8.3.0+  you will need to uninstall and RE-INSTALL all package dependencies manually via NuGet package manager in Visual Studio.

 This project is targetted for MonoAndroid 8.1.

 IMPORTANT NOTE:  You must install version 60.1142.1 GooglePlayServices packages, since that version is compatable with MonoAndroid 8.1

-BUILD NOTE:  You will need to uninstall and re-install the chocolate packages as seen in the following screenshot:
+BUILD NOTE:  You will need to uninstall and RE-INSTALL the chocolate packages as seen in the following screenshot:

 <image src="https://github.com/chocolateplatform/xamarin-android-chocolate-sample/blob/master/Screenshots/reinstall.png">